brandonivey/dolphin/docs/source/settings.rst

 Redis options
 =============

+DOLPHIN_USE_REDIS
+  Boolean (Default False).
+Enable redis, or if disabled use the django backend.

 DOLPHIN_REDIS_HOST
-  String.
+  String (Default 'localhost').
 The hostname the redis server is running at.

 DOLPHIN_REDIS_PORT
-  String.
+  Int (Default 6379).
 The port the redis server is running on.

 DOLPHIN_REDIS_CONNECT
-  Function.
+  Function (Default redis.Redis using the above host and port).
 This allows you to specify your own function for connecting to redis.
 Expects a returned connection.

 DOLPHIN_SET_NAME
-  String.
+  String (Default featureflags).
 This setting changes the key name used for the set of flag names used in redis.

 DOLPHIN_REDIS_TEST_DB
+  String (Default featureflag_test).
 The name of the database to use for testing redis.